lightsail-network/strledger/README.md

   Stellar Ledger commands.

-  This project is built on the basis of ledgerctl, you can check ledgerctl for more features.
+  This project is built on the basis of ledgerwallet, you can check ledgerwallet for more features.

 Options: